 Our Initiatives

-Upcoming: Piloting a Co-Designed Health Equity Initiative for Afghan Refugee and Immigrant Women Living with and/or Caring for a Family Member with a Disability
+Our Newest Project: Piloting a Co-Designed Health Equity Initiative for Afghan Refugee and Immigrant Women Living with and/or Caring for a Family Member with a Disability

 CRIW is partnering with Yale School of Medicine’s Program for Recovery and Community Health (PRCH) to launch a culturally-responsive, Co-Design project focused on better understanding and addressing the needs, hopes and systemic barriers faced by refugee and immigrant women in the Greater New Haven area who are: